Skip to primary navigation Skip to content Skip to footer

 The 3 zones of Rioja wines

-Exploring Rioja wines by DORioja Alta is located in the west of the Rioja region and has higher elevation of rolling hills than the other zones.
+Rioja Alta is located in the west of the Rioja region and has higher elevation of rolling hills than the other zones.
 Its elevation means that the grapes have a shorter growing season.
 These grapes give their wines a bright fruitiness that results in some of the best Rioja wines.
 It also experiences more rainfall and has a moister climate.

 Rioja Baja is also a producer of very high quality wines.
 This is the largest zone is La Rioja, but only accounts for about 40% of all wine produced.
 It is dryer and has more daily sunshine that Rioja Alta, and the result is wine that is higher in sugar content and alcohol.
 These wines can usually reach up to 18% ABV and usually have a dark color.